aiven/devportal/docs/platform/howto/create_new_service.rst

    This view shows you the connection parameters for your service, its current status, and the configuration options.

-   The status is *REBUILDING* while the service is being created for you.
-Once the service is ready, the status changes to *RUNNING*.
+   The status is *Rebuilding* while the service is being created for you.
+Once the service is ready, the status changes to *Running*.
 While services typically start up in a couple of minutes, the performance varies between cloud providers and regions, and it may take longer in some circumstances.